-Drill 2: For players who tend to extend (cup) the wrist during the downswing.
+Drill 2: This drill is for players who tend to extend (cup) the wrist during the downswing.
 Practice the motorcycle move during transition, when hands are around chest height.

-Drill 3: Exaggerated feel at the bottom of the swing to feel the wrist not extending.
+Drill 3: This drill is for exaggerating the bottom of the swing to feel the wrist not extending.

 1. Set Hackmotion real-time biofeedback to make a sound when lead wrist is flat or slightly bowed, biofeedback range -20 degrees (flexion/bowing) to 0 degrees (flat).
 Get into normal address position (around 30 degrees extended).

-2. Take a short backswing to 9 o’clock and really flex (bow) your lead wrist so the sound signal is playing.
-Then hot the ball, keeping the signal playing.
+2. Take a short backswing to 9 o’clock and really flex (bow) your lead wrist, so the sound signal is playing.
+Then hit the ball and keep the signal playing.